Frequently Asked Questions

 Do I need travel medical insurance?

-A travel medical insurance is compulsory to be accepted onto the Professional Experience Programme and a proof of having a medical cover during your stay in South Africa should be sent to Heavy Chef.
+A travel medical insurance is compulsory to start the internship and a proof of having a medical cover during your stay in South Africa should be sent to Heavy Chef.

 Do I need any vaccinations?

-No vaccinations are required if you stay with the Programme.
-During the Professional Experience Programme, you will be staying in Cape Town, which is the most developed and Europe-like city in South Africa.
+No vaccinations are required if you will be staying in Cape Town, which is the most developed and Europe-like city in South Africa.
 You will not need any vaccinations for your Garden Route Trip either at the end of your stay.
-Cape Town and the Western and Eastern Cape of South Africa ( which you will be visiting) are NOT affected by malaria.
+Cape Town and the Western and Eastern Cape of South Africa (which you will be visiting) are NOT affected by malaria.
 However, if you wish to explore more of South Africa in the remaining time of your visa permit, please read about the vaccination requirements HERE.

 What is the accommodation like?